exercism/vimscript/exercises/anagram/README.md

 "inlets" "banana"` the program should return a list containing `"inlets"`.

+A few extra conditions:

+- Same words don't match.
+- Cases are treated insensitively.
+- The returned list is sorted.

 # How to run the tests

 If you don't know how to run Vader tests, see: